instantfred/ToDoApp/README.md

+# General Info
+This a To-do app done in Python using FastAPI.
+It provides:
+- User authentication and registration.
+- A CRUD for the user's todos.
+- Ability to mark a todo as complete.
+- Swagger documentation for every endpoint implemented.
+- Unit testing via `pytest` for endpoint coverage.

 ## Setup
 Navigate to the folder containing ***requirements.txt*** in it: `cd ToDoApp`.
 - In terminal type `pip install -r requirements.txt`